I have 1 GTA position available starting fall 2019. Please see instructions below to apply.

 Prior to applying to the OSU graduate school, please send me a CV and 2-page research proposal describing (in general) the research you would like to conduct, including hypotheses/questions, methods, justification, intended products, and your thoughts for obtaining research funding (if in addition to or in place of GTA support).

-First Nations students/projects are encouraged to apply
+First Nations and Latin@ students are encouraged to apply

 - Teach one E-Campus course per quarter